Jungle music: Sociocultural context

-Moreover, the greater accessibility to sampling technology allowed young people to inform music with their own sampling and experiences.
-Sampling technology was much more inexpensive and accessible allowing young people to work on their music in their homes rather than needing a grand recording studio.
-Gangsta Jungle reflects how young people were able to inform their own music.
-Gangsta Jungle reflects the reality of violence young Black Britons were facing.
-Gangsta Jungle served as an escape and as a revolutionary symbol for young Black Britains coming of age story.
+Moreover, the greater accessibility to sampling technology allowed young people to create music in their homes by incorporating their own sampling and experiences, rather than needing a grand recording studio.

-Characterised by the breakbeats and multi-tiered rhythms, Jungle drew support from British b-boys who got swept up into the rave scene, but also from reggae, dancehall, electro and rap fans alike.
-Reynolds described it as causing fear and "for many ravers, too funky to dance" yet the club scene enjoyed every second.
+Characterised by the breakbeats and multi-tiered rhythms, Jungle drew support not only from British b-boys who got swept up into the rave scene, but also from reggae, dancehall, electro and rap fans alike.
+Simon Reynolds described it as causing fear and "for many ravers, too funky to dance" yet the club scene enjoyed every second.

 Etymology

 The origin of the word jungle is one of discussion.
 Rebel MC is often noted for having popularised the term, and in Simon Reynolds' book Energy Flash, MC Navigator is quoted as attributing the word to him.
 Others such as MC Five-O attribute it to MC Moose, whilst Rob Playford (of Moving Shadow) attributes it to MC Mad P (of Top Buzz).
 Some thought of this term as empowering, an assertion of the blackness of the music and its subculture, inverting the racist history of the term "jungle music".